There are two types of problem.

 Problem solving

-When faced with a problem, you need to be able to identify what type of problem it is.
+When faced with a problem, you need to be able to identify what kind of problem it is.
 This enables you to adapt the right problem-solving method.
 Broadly speaking, there are two types of problem:

 Type 1: return to an initial state

-Type 2: improving performance
+Type 2: improve performance

 The desired system performance has never been achieved.
-In this case, we find ourselves in a "System performance improvement" type problem.
-This type of problem is generally more complex than type 1, where the DMAIC methodology will be used.
-In this section, we will focus more specifically on problems of the "Return to an initial state" type, and we will see which tools will enable us to solve the problem as efficiently as possible.
+In this case, the problem is one of "improving system performance".
+This type of problem is generally more complex than type 1, where the DMAIC methodology is used.
+In this section, we'll focus more specifically on problems of the "Return to Initial State" type, and we'll look at the tools that will enable us to solve the problem as efficiently as possible.

-Different types of problem (Vinck Iceberg)
+Different types of problems (Vinck's Iceberg)

 Type 1: We know the answer to the problem

-In this case, simply apply it
+In this case, simply apply

 Type 2: We know how to find the answer to the problem

-In that case, just look for it.
+In this case, just look for it.

 Type 3: We don't know the answer, but it's buried in our collective unconscious.

-In other words, at least one person knows why it's not working properly.
+That is, at least one person knows why it's not working properly.

-• Hypotheses are tested using data
+• Hypotheses are tested with data

 Type 4: We don't know the answer and even if we look hard enough we don't know the answer to the problem.